allen456/ChatWebsocket/README.md

 Text chat web application with random username generated

-built using .net core 3.1 and javascript
+built using .net core 3.1 and javascript websockets

 -----------------